 Effective from January 1, 2013 to January 1, 2020, the Act provides for annual toll increases at the greater of growth in CPI plus one percent, real GDP growth, or 2.8%, with additional increases if necessary, to offset more rapid growth in property taxes.
-On January 3, 2018, the Partnership filed an application with the SCC to request a toll increase of 3.17% plus \$0.0004 to recover excess growth in the Partnership's 2017 property taxes.
-The approved posted tolls were implemented effective March 3, 2018 as \$4.65 during nonpeak times and \$5.65 during peak times.

 On February 5, 2019, the Partnership filed an application with the SCC to request a toll increase of 2.91%.
-There was not an excess growth in 2018 property taxes and so no additional amount was added to the toll increase for recovery.
+There was no excess growth in 2018 property taxes and so no additional amount was added to the toll increase for recovery.
 The approved posted tolls were implemented effective April 10, 2019 as \$4.75 during nonpeak times and \$5.80 during peak times.

 The Partnership filed on December 20, 2019 with the SCC an application seeking approval for toll increases which would apply from January 2021 to 2025.
 The application is pending SCC approval at this time.
-There have been no toll increase applications filed in which changes to toll rates would be effective in 2020.
+There were no toll increase applications filed in which changes to toll rates would have been effective in 2020.